michaelyfan/corbii-web/README.md

 1. Install dependencies (`npm i`)
 1. Start the webpack development server with `npm run dev`
 1. Code away
-   * If you need to deploy something to the Firebase dev project (Firestore rules, new Functions, etc), make sure you are deploying to the `corbii-web-dev` Firebase project and run `firebase deploy`
+   * If you need to deploy something to the Firebase dev project (Firestore rules, new Functions, etc), make sure you are deploying to the `corbii-web-dev` Firebase project and run `firebase deploy --only [firebase-service-name-here]`
+      * ex. to deploy new Firestore rules, run `firebase deploy --only firestore`
+      * refer to the [Firebase CLI](https://firebase.google.com/docs/cli/) docs for more info

 The webpack development server comes with hot reloading.

-For production, the app is built with `npm run build` and then hosted on Firebase Hosting with `firebase deploy` or `firebase deploy --only hosting`.
-Firebase statically serves the built files.
-Also, any Firebase assets should be deployed to the production environment with `firebase use default`, then
-`firebase deploy` (this will also do the Hosting step for you, but either way `npm run build` must be run first).

-This app used to use Heroku, but that's behind us now.

 ## Deployment/Production Specifications